apache/hudi/website/blog/2023-11-01-record-level-index.md

 | Boost both writes and reads   | Yes                | No, write-only      | No, write-only     | No, write-only                       | No, write-only |
 | Easy to enable                | Yes                | Yes                 | Yes                | No, require HBase server             | Yes            |

+A real-world application that stands to significantly benefit from RLI is fulfilling the GDPR requirements.
+Typically, when users make requests, a set of IDs will be provided to identify the to-be-deleted records, which will either be updated (columns being nullified) or permanently removed.
+By enabling RLI, offline jobs performing such changes will become notably more efficient, resulting in cost savings.
+On the read side, analysts or engineers collecting historical events through certain tracing IDs will also experience blazing fast responses from the key-matching queries.

-While RLI holds advantages over all other index types based on the three criteria, it is important to consider certain aspects when using it.
+While RLI holds the above-mentioned advantages over all other index types, it is important to consider certain aspects when using it.
 Similar to any other global index, RLI requires record-key uniqueness across all partitions in a table.
 As RLI keeps track of all record keys and locations, the initialization process may take time for large tables.
 In scenarios with extremely skewed large workloads, RLI might not achieve the desired performance due to limitations in the current design.